 Discussion

 The present study investigated the behavioral and neural effects of acute psychosocial stress on reversal learning in healthy male human participants.
-Participants made slightly more correct responses under acute stress and the neural representation of RPE signals was significantly higher during higher during acute stress for win trials in our sample.
+Participants were slightly more accurate under acute stress.
+Additionally, the neural representation of RPE signals was significantly higher during acute stress for win trials in our sample.
 Computational modelling of choice behavior showed no stress effect on learning rates, but high stress-related interindividual variability in the use of learned values.

 On the behavioral level, participants learned to choose the correct (i.e. more often rewarded) stimulus and adapted their choices after changes in reward contingencies (reversals) during both the control as well as the stress condition.
 Unlike previous studies (Shields et al., 2016), we observed more correct responses during the stress compared to the control condition in our analysis, but the effect size was small (OR = 1.13) and other behavioral measures such as win-stay or lose-switch behavior were not affected.
 Furthermore, participants displayed substantial interindividual variability including better, worse, or non-different performance under acute stress in our within-subjects design.

-Computational modelling of choice behavior showed that participant’s behavior was best explained by a RL model where prediction errors update the expected values of both the chosen and the unchosen choice option, indicating that participants considered the anticorrelated task structure.
+Computational modelling of choice behavior showed that participant’s behavior was best explained by a RL model using reward prediction errors to update the expected values of both the chosen and the unchosen choice option, indicating that participants considered the anticorrelated task structure.
 Acute stress did not affect the learning rate, which scales the influence of the RPE in updating of the expected values.
 Therefore, within our model space there was no evidence that stress affected the updating speed of learned expected values itself.
 However, our modeling analysis suggests that the degree to which participants used the learned values (temperature parameter) differed between the stress and control condition.
 Interestingly, there was no overall condition effect, but model comparison showed that introducing dissimilar temperature parameters for the control and the stress condition individually explained the observed behavior best.
 The absence of a significant condition effect on the temperature parameter together with the model selection result indicates meaningful interindividual variability of choice behavior in response to acute stress.
 Two studies using cognitive computational modeling during learning tasks also observed effects of acute stress on choice temperature, mostly higher stochasticity (Cremer et al., 2021; Radenbach et al., 2015) while other studies observed attenuation of model-based behavior (Otto et al., 2013) or an increased tendency for win-stay behavior (Raio et al., 2020).
 However, comparability is limited due to the different tasks used, mainly focusing on the balance between model-free and model-based learning (Cremer et al., 2021; Otto et al., 2013; Radenbach et al., 2015; Raio et al., 2020), which was not the focus of the present study.